tach2004/JUDO-ZEWA-iSafe-Rest-API/README.md

 # Origin
 This integration was originally developed through the excellent work of  https://github.com/OStrama/judo_rest_api.git.
 Many thanks to his work.

-The code was heavily modified, extended and adapted to the JUDO ZEWA/PROM iSafe by tach2004.
+The code was heavily modified, extended and adapted to the JUDO ZEWA/PROM i-Safe by tach2004.

-# JUDO-ZEWA-iSafe-Rest-API
+# JUDO ZEWA iSafe Rest API
 Home Assistant integration to connect to Judo Zewa/Prom iSafe directly via REST API based on this documentation: